 Superstitions influence Taiwanese culture in ways that would make you think “That’s completely crazy!
 It doesn’t make sense!”

 Many people want to learn about ancient Chinese food so they can find out what is different between this and the Chinese food from a takeaway.

 Culture in Taipei

-Discover Chinese culture in Taipei!
+Discover remains of ancient Chinese and Taiwanese culture in Taipei!
 Understand why Taiwan’s capital is one of the most vibrant cities in Asia!
 Read about language, religion, etiquette, festivals, attractions.